SeisComP/seiscomp/doc/base/tutorials/addstation.rst

 You will ...

-* Add a new station to your SeisComP system for archiving.
+* Add a new station to your SeisComP system for archiving
-* Configure it for processing too.
+* Configure it for processing too

 :Pre-requisites for this tutorial:

-* :ref:`tutorials_postinstall`,
+* :ref:`tutorials_postinstall`
 * :ref:`tutorials_geofon_waveforms`
-* :ref:`tutorials_archiving`,
+* :ref:`tutorials_archiving`
-* An understanding of :ref:`concepts_inventory`.
+* An understanding of :ref:`concepts_inventory`

 :Afterwards/Results/Outcomes:

-* For the new station data are acquired and archived in real time.
+* For the new station data are acquired and archived in real time
-* The new station is used for automatic real-time data processing.
+* The new station is used for automatic real-time data processing

 :Time range estimate:

-* 40 minutes.
+* 40 minutes

 ----------